zackthomas1/ToyEngine/README.md

 # ToyEngine

-A 3D game engine written in C++ with OpenGL rendering for learning and experimentation with game engine architecture.

 ## Overview

 ToyEngine is a 3D game engine that provides essential systems for modern game development including rendering, input handling, scene management, and asset loading.
 The engine features a modular architecture with well-defined interfaces between systems.